 Now, I made the mistake of bringing this book to work with me.
 I read it during my breaks and my lunches.
 I also sneaked off the floor in between breaks and lunch to read a couple of pages here and there.
 But, don’t tell my boss.
 In my defense, I couldn’t help it!
 This book was so action-packed!
 There were car chases and magical battles of epic proportions.
 Every few chapters revealed the fate of what the world would be if Sophie and Josh’s powers weren’t awakened.
 And every chapter left off on a cliffhanger.
 Cliffhangers get me every time.
 I just needed to know what happened next; I’m sure you understand, right?

-Overall, the Alchemyst by Michael Scott was down-right fascinating.
+Overall, the Alchemyst by Michael Scott was downright fascinating.
 Normally I don’t read more than one book from a series a year, but I’m thinking The Secrets of the Immortal Nicholas Flamel might be an exception.
-I went out just last week to buy the second books from the series, The Magician.
+I went out just last week to buy the second book from the series, The Magician.
 And, even though it’s been only a month since I finished The Alchemyst, I’m thinking of starting the new book very soon.
 I have no intention to bring it to work with me though.
 If it’s anything like the last book, I’m sure I will find several excuses to leave the sales floor, which isn’t good considering I work off of commission.